leaysgur/webrtc-rfcs/markdown/draft-ietf-mmusic-ice-sip-sdp-27.md

 *  If the "m=" and "c=" lines contain internal addresses, the modification depends on the state of the ALG:

-   *  If the ALG already has a binding established that maps an external port to an internal IP address and port matching the values in the "m=" and "c=" lines or rtcp attribute, the ALG uses that binding instead of creating a new one.
+   *  If the ALG already has a binding established that maps an external port to an internal connection address and port matching the values in the "m=" and "c=" lines or rtcp attribute, the ALG uses that binding instead of creating a new one.

    *  If the ALG does not already have a binding, it creates a new one and modifies the SDP, rewriting the "m=" and "c=" lines and rtcp attribute.